bluebanquise/bluebanquise/collections/infrastructure/roles/dhcp_server/README.md

         network: net-1
 ```

-This will create an entry related to mac address and one to dhcp client
+This will create one entry related to mac address and one to dhcp client
 identifier.

 #### Shared networks